Criminal Record Sealing & Expungement in San Antonio, TX

 Filling For An Expungement: How it works

-• Determine your eligibility: As discussed above, but there are many nuisances that we will look at to ensure you are eligible.
+• Determine your eligibility: As discussed above, there are many nuisances that we look at to ensure you are eligible.

-• Documentation: We will help you obtain a criminal record and court records.
+• Documentation: We help you obtain your criminal record and court records.

-• Filing for expunction: We will file your petition for you, but we will also ensure it is without error so that the courts accept it.
+• Filing for expunction: We file a petition for you, and we ensure it is without error so that the courts accept it.

 • Hearing: After your petition is accepted, you will be granted a hearing with the court to review your case.
 At this hearing we will present evidence to support your request for an expungement.
 We will also ensure your full story is heard in the most professional and convincing manner so that the judge, who is the final decision maker, accepts your petition.